-"I don't like it when we come to hospital, but because Mummy and Daddy need someone to help them understand what the doctor said we have to go home and come back again."
-Patient The increasing diversity of our local population has resulted in a growing need for interpreter services for families whose first language is not English.
+The increasing diversity of our local population has resulted in a growing need for interpreter services for families whose first language is not English.
 The process for being advised when an interpreter is required and then the subsequent booking has been poorly executed in the last few years and often the need for an interpreter is not identified prior to a child's attendance.

-Families may go through the whole referral process from their GP, to the allocation of an appointment, booking into clinic using the Intouch scanning system and finally when their name is called in clinic and the Consultant starts to speak to them it becomes clear that an interpreter is necessary to deliver a high quality appointment.
-The will certainly result in delays to the appointment, with a knock on effect, delaying subsequent children and families and may also result in cancelled appointments, so the families have to return when an interpreter is available.
+deliver a high quality appointment.
+The will certainly result in delays to the appointment, with a knock effect, delaying subsequent children and families, and may also result in cancelled appointments, so the families have to return when an interpreter is available.
 In this scenario, the experience for all involved is very poor.
-An assessment of the Interpreter Service was undertaken which highlighted several opportunities for improvement:
+An assessment of the interpreter service was undertaken which highlighted several opportunities for improvement:

-- There was an inequitable service. - Regular appointments were being abandoned due to no interpreter present. - Clinic slots were being wasted when appointment was cancelled. - Prolonged waiting lists because of cancellation and re-booking. - Very dissatisfied families who often had taken days off work to attend the appointment. - It was also frustrating for the staff. - There is a potential risk to a child's health due to prolonged time to be seen and assessed.
+- There was an inequitable service. - Regular appointments were being abandoned due to no interpreter present - Clinic slots were being wasted when appointment was cancelled - Prolonged waiting lists because of cancellation and re-booking. - · Very dissatisfied families who often, had taken days off work to attend the appointment - It was also frustrating for the staff - There is a potential risk to a child's health due to prolonged time to be seen and assessed

-The pathway was reviewed and streamlined so that it best suited the needs of the children and families:
+The pathway was reviewed and streamlined so that it best suited the needs of the children and families

-- Developed an Interpreter Service that has equitable access for all patients. - Reduced on the day cancellations due to no knowledge an interpreter is required. - Access to a video interpreter using a mobile electronic device - providing an interpreter at the time of need, without delay. - Video Interpreter can operate at the bedside, keeping families together. - British Sign Language is also available on video interpreter.

-- Overall costs reduced as the interpreter does not need to attend the site, so we pay for actual interpretation time, not for time on site (including delays in clinic times). - Provides access to more interpreters nationally, thereby removing limitation of local availability. - Telephone interpreting remains an option using WiFi keeps families at the bed-side.
+- Developed an interpreter service that has equitable access for all patients - Reduced on the day cancellations due to no knowledge an interpreter is required - Access to a video interpreter using a mobile electronic device providing an interpreter at the time of need, without delay. - · Video interpreter can operate at the bedside, keeping families together - British Sign Language is also available on video interpreter - Overall costs reduced as the interpreter does not need to attend the site, so we pay for actual interpretation time, not for time on site (including delays in clinic times) - Provides access to more interpreters nationally, thereby removing limitation of local availability - Telephone interpreting remains an option using WiFi keeps families at the bed-side

-- Explore ways of ensuring any referral into the Trust identifies the need for an interpreter. - Ability to capture interpreter requirements on our electronic patient records system. - Ensure community services have access to video interpreting; this will require appropriate WiFi infrastructure to be available.
+- Explore ways of ensuring any referral into the Trust identifies the need for an interpreter - Ability to capture interpreter requirements on our electronic patient records system - Ensure community services have access to video interpreting; this will require appropriate WiFi infrastructure to be available

-G. Friends and Family Test
+G. Family & Friends Test

-We have gathered information from children and families through the Friends and Family Test (FFT), a national tool which provides consistent information that is comparable to other organisations and is published externally on both NHS England and NHS Choices websites.
+We have gathered information from children and families through the family and friends test (FFT), a national tool which provides consistent information that is comparable to other organisations and is published externally on both NHS England and NHS Choices websites.
 In addition we have added our own bespoke survey questions and the table below provides a summary of the responses.